Skip to content

 Make sure you read the small print about the countries covered.
 Virgin Money’s M Account offers worldwide cover “with exceptions” – these include Iran, Syria and North Korea (fair enough, as they are arguably quite dangerous countries) but also Cuba which is a more popular holiday destination.

-The travel insurance which comes with packaged bank accounts will assume you don’t have any pre-existing conditions as there’s no medical questions when you open the account.
+The travel insurance which comes with packaged bank accounts will assume you don’t have any pre-existing conditions as there is not a medical questionnaire when you open the account.
 If you or anyone else covered by the policy (i.e. your partner and kids) have a pre-existing health condition, you’ll need to give the bank a ring to check it’s covered.

 Some common conditions, such as well-controlled asthma or arthritis, are likely to be covered as standard, but you might need to buy extra cover for more serious chronic conditions.
 If your bank won’t offer cover for a particular condition, you can approach a specialist insurer instead.